The Upper Delaware Council, Inc. (UDC) produces several publications that may be downloaded below or are available upon request in hardcopy format.

 This year also commemorates the 20th anniversary of the Upper Delaware Council which was incorporated to facilitate local participation in natural and cultural resource conservation and the protection of the Upper Delaware Scenic and Recreational River.
 Download the brochure >>

 River Management Plan

-The Final River Management Plan, updated in 2015 from November 1986 version, for the Upper Delaware Scenic and Recreational River.
+The Final River Management Plan for the Upper Delaware Scenic and Recreational River.